sennetconsortium/senotype_editor/docs/README.md

 There are four types of assertions.
 Each type has its own tool for selection.

 ## Valueset-based assertions
-The majority of a senotype definition's assertions will be categorical--i.e., the possible values for the code of the object of the assertion will be in a _valueset_.
+The majority of a senotype definition's assertions will be categorical, in which the possible values for the code of the object of the assertion will be in a limited _valueset_.
 For example, the categories for a senotype definition's **taxon** might be the valueset {NCBI:9606, NCBI:10088}, corresponding to the codes for _human_ and _mouse_.